 Yes, you read that correctly!
 I am going to tell you 15 Free things you need to do on your next trip to Barcelona.
 So if a budget is the only thing holding you back from having the trip of your dreams, then you no longer have an excuse.
 Get out there and book your trip to Barcelona TODAY!

 15. Free Water

 Drink lots of water for FREE when you are in Barcelona.
-Really they have these fountains all over Spain, but especially in Barcelona.
-There are water fountains all around with potable water that are fresh for you to drink.
+They have these beautiful drinking water fountains all over Spain, including Barcelona.
 I usually bring a water bottle with me or I will buy one once and then fill up for the rest of the trip.
-This may not seem like a big deal when water is only 2-3 euros, but think about how much you need all day to stay hydrated, especially when you are walking more than usual, so that can really add up.
+This may not seem like a big deal when water is only 2-3 euros, but think about how much you need all day to stay hydrated.
+Specially when you are walking more than usual, so that can really add up.
 Stay thrifty, not thirsty. 🙂

 14. Watch live performances